What is Segmented Market Theory?

 Source: FRED

 Banks and pension funds can further explain the above statement.
 Due to the fractional reserve system, banks need to maintain a certain level of liquidity, and hence the banks tend to participate in purchasing and selling short-term bonds.
-On the other hand, pension funds require stable income for a long period, and hence the pension funds tend to participate in purchasing and selling long-term bonds.
-Here we can see that these two financial institutions participate in the same bond market but different maturity periods.
-So, banks would influence the demand and supply of the short-term interest rates, while the pension funds would influence the long-term interest rates.
+On the other hand, pension funds require stable income for a long period, and hence pension funds tend to participate in purchasing and selling long-term bonds.
+Here we see that these two financial institutions participate in the same bond market but with different maturity periods.
+So, banks would influence the demand and supply of short-term interest rates, while pension funds would influence long-term interest rates.

 Implications of Segmented Market Theory